jingyuyao/tactical-adventure/readme.md

 # Project structure & guidelines
 The game follows MVC and uses the command pattern to communicate between different components.
+We follow google-java-format for all Java files.
+This means 2 space indents.
+Use the formatter from a plugin or download it as a jar directly before committing.

 ## Dependency injection
 WHAT IF WE DONT CREATE NEW LEVELS?